leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/animation/tools.rst

    :Mode:      Object and Pose Modes
    :Menu:      :menuselection:`Object --> Animation --> Bake Mesh to Grease Pencil...`

-Converts each frame of a mesh animation witihin a selected frame range to a Grease Pencil object keyframed strokes, the *Bake Action* tool computes the final animation of the selected objects with all those modifiers, drivers, and constraints applied, and keyframes the result.
+Converts each frame of a mesh animation within a selected frame range to a Grease Pencil object keyframed strokes.
+The *Bake Action* tool computes the final animation of the selected objects with all those modifiers, drivers, and constraints applied, and keyframes the result.

-Start Frame
-   Start frame for the baking process.
-End Frame
+Start Frame, End Frame
-   End frame for the baking process.
+   Start/End frame for the baking process.
 Frame Step
-   Frame Steps for the baking process
+   Frame steps for the baking process
 Thickness
    Strokes thickness.
 Threshold Angle